Cousin marriage in the Middle East: Discouragement

 Advice on cousin marriage in the Middle East has not always been positive, however.
 Al-Maydani makes the following exhortation: "Marry the distant, but not the near."
 The reason given for the inadvisability of cousin marriages is most frequently the belief that the offspring of such marriages will be feeble.
 An early Arab author, Ibn 'Abd Rabbihi, states in his work Kitab al-'iqd al-farid of a hero that "He is a hero not borne by the cousin (of his father), he is not weakly; for the seed of relations brings forth feeble fruit."
-Abu Hamid al-Ghazali (1059–1111) in his principal ethical work, the Ihya 'ulum al-din, gives the different reason that "the woman should not be a near relative of the husband, because near relationship diminishes the sensuous desire."
-Finally the ancient Arabic poet 'Amr b.
+Abu Hamid al-Ghazali (1059–1111) in his principal ethical work, the Ihya 'ulum al-din, gives a different reason that "the woman should not be a near relative of the husband, because near relationship diminishes the sensuous desire."
+Finally, the ancient Arabic poet 'Amr b.
 Kulthum states, "Do not marry in your own family, for domestic enmity arises therefrom."
 Similar sentiments are expressed by certain Moroccan and Syrian proverbs.